 Though voluntary migration was underway, the infamous Highland Clearances had not begun, a black episode in our nation’s history akin to genocide by forced emigration.

 It was a time of English legal ingenuity that contrived successive laws to strip clan chiefs of territorial power, and turn them into renting landlords.
 British nationalists claim some did so willingly, but then who would not denuded of influence and wealth?

 A lot of Scotland’s population still lived in our highland glens.
 Back then we still had large tracts of land where arable farming could support a decent existence, the grassy slopes of more mountainous areas left to cattle farming.
 Perthshire today is a much contracted area.
-Records show about half of Scotland’s population lived north of the River Tay, not as now, where the Clearances caused the vast majority to live one on top of the other in the central belt, crowded in tenements.
+Records show about half of Scotland’s population lived north of the River Tay, not as now, where the Clearances caused the vast majority to live one on top of the other in the central belt, crowded into tenements.
 (English architects are noticeably amused by our five storey tenements built without an elevator-lift.)

 The typical Scot was a country dweller, our national poet, Robert Burns, the perfect example.
 One estimate suggests that in 1700 only five per cent of the population lived in towns.
 You only need read of the history of our nation to see how Scotland lagged behind more urbanized societies such as those in England, France or even Spain, and was on a par with the Scandinavian countries of the kind we are fond of using as examples to follow for a modern small state.

 People forget how much the Scottish population lived off the land, an agrarian society, including fishing communities, in order to cultivate food and store supplies.